Circuit compression for 2D quantum dynamics

-In this section we present the numerical results for compressing the dynamics of physical systems in two dimensions with the topology, or connectivity, $\mathcal T$.
-We study the dynamics generated by (i) the transverse field Ising model Hamiltonian with nearest-neighbor interactions
+\paragraph{Numerical results} In this section we present the numerical results for compressing the dynamics of physical systems in two dimensions with the topology, $\mathcal T$.
+We study the dynamics generated by (i) the transverse field Ising model Hamiltonian with nearest-neighbor interactions, where the transverse field ramps linearly from the initial value $h_i$ to the final value $h_f$